New Circuits

 Cusco - KM 96 - Ayapata - Phuyupatamarca, Wiñay Wayna, Inti Punku, Machu Picchu

 Join us, 69 Explorer, on an unforgettable journey.
-We will embark on the iconic 4-day Inca Trail to Machu Picchu.
-This adventure uniquely weaves together the rich tapestry of Andean landscapes with the ancient mysteries of the Inca civilization.
+Embark on the iconic 4-day Inca Trail to Machu Picchu.
+This adventure uniquely weaves together Andean landscapes with the mysteries of the Inca civilization.

 This journey is a bucket-list experience for many, offering much more than just a trek.
 It’s an exploration into the heart of Peru’s cultural and historical heritage.

-Over the course of four days, we will traverse a variety of terrains.
-These range from challenging mountain passes to serene cloud forests, with each offering its own unique beauty and challenges.
+Over the course of four days, traverse a variety of terrains.
+These range from challenging mountain passes to serene cloud forests, with each offering their own unique beauty and challenges.
 The trail covers roughly 43 kilometers (about 26.7 miles), a distance filled with breathtaking vistas and ancient Inca ruins.

-One of the most significant highlights of hiking the Inca Trail is crossing Dead Woman’s Pass, the highest point of the trek at an altitude of 4,200 meters (about 13,780 feet).
-While this ascent is demanding, the sense of achievement upon reaching the summit is unmatched.
-Our experienced tour guides will be there every step of the way, providing support.
-They will also offer insights into the rich history of the trail and the Inca sites we encounter.
+One of the most significant highlights of hiking the Inca Trail is crossing Dead Woman’s Pass, the highest point of the trek at an altitude of 4,200 m (13,780 ft).
+While this is demanding, the sense of achievement upon reaching the summit is unmatched.
+Experienced tour guides will be there every step of the way, providing support.
+They will offer insights into the rich history of the trail and the Inca sites we encounter.

 Camping along the Inca Trail is an adventure in itself.
-Our team will ensure that the camping equipment is comfortable and suited to the Andean environment, allowing us to rest and rejuvenate under the stars.
+Our team ensures that the camping equipment is comfortable and suited to the Andean environment, allowing us to rest and rejuvenate under the stars.
 These moments of tranquility in nature will balance the physical demands of the trek.

 As we approach Machu Picchu, the excitement will build.
 The final day of our journey culminates in an awe-inspiring guided tour of the ruins of Machu Picchu, where history and landscape converge in perfect harmony.
 This guided tour will not only reveal the secrets of this ancient wonder but also provide opportunities for personal exploration and reflection.